Eastwood Park: Patrick Devaney jailed for treatment of inmates

 Andrew Parsons, 62, recalled teenage boys being forced to strip naked and being violently beaten during his detention in Eastwood Park in early 1977 for shop-lifting and petty theft.

-He describe Devaney as "one of the most brutal men I have ever met in my life".
+He described Devaney as "one of the most brutal men I have ever met in my life".

 "Devaney was a really nasty, nasty piece of work - he, on average, physically and mentally abused 100 boys a day, seven days a week, for 13 years."